bsc-pm-ompss-at-fpga/distributed_Cholesky/README.md

 $$\sum_{i=0}^{d} i/2+1$$

-In this summatory, $d$ is included, so we can simplify the formula like:
+In this summation, $d$ is included, so we can simplify the formula like:

 $$(\sum_{i=0}^{d} i)/2 + d+1$$

-And then, remove the summatory and simplify the formula:
+And then, remove the summation and simplify the formula:

 $$\frac{d*(d+1)}{4} + d+1$$

 However, this simplification introduces a new problem.
-This fraction doesn't truncate the decimals of the divisions inside the summatory.
+This fraction doesn't truncate the decimals of the divisions inside the summation.
 I.e. even when truncating the division by 4, the formula is still counting decimals that we don't want to include.
 For example, when $d=5$, the formula would give us $1 + 1.5 + 2 + 2.5 + 3 + 3.5 = 13.5$, but the actual result is $12$.
 Therefore, we have to subtract those $0.5$ units from the result.